oOve/swarm/README.md

 On the next tab: *Appearance*
  - ![image](https://user-images.githubusercontent.com/8543541/184982250-82de10ae-39c3-4161-8f8a-306b548eebaf.png)
+ - If you are modifying a prototype token, you can enter a wildcard pattern as your image.
+If enabled as well, your swarm will draw randomly from the wildcard token images.
  - Modify the **Scale** to reduce or increase the size of the individual critters.
  - Change the dimensions to create a larger area where the bugs crawl.
  - Mirror image if your critters e.g., move backward.